dachad/tcpgoon/README.md

 ### Project structure

-This project uses a layered topology, where *cmd* (complemented by *cmdutil*) takes care of commands/flags/arguments and uses *mtcpclient*, which owns and knows everything about "multiple tcp connections" (including reporting), while *tcpclient* only cares about managing single tcp connections. *tcpserver* is just there as a dependency for the other packages' tests.
+This project uses a layered topology, where *cmd* (complemented by *cmdutil*) takes care of commands/flags/arguments and uses *mtcpclient*, which owns and knows everything about "multiple TCP connections" (including reporting), while *tcpclient* only cares about managing single TCP connections. *tcpserver* is just there as a dependency for the other packages' tests.

 <p align="center">
 <img src="https://raw.githubusercontent.com/dachad/tcpgoon/master/_imgs/godepgraph.png" width="450"/>